MaaidahAfzaal/FlightGeneratorSimulator/README.md

 Special thanks to the QGIS community and developers for their contributions to the geospatial software ecosystem.

 ## Contact
-For questions, issues, or feedback, please contact [Your Name](mailto:your.email@example.com).
+For questions, issues, or feedback, please contact maaidahqureshi915@gmail.com.

 Happy flying!